Posted On July, 25 - 2017

 12:00pm Mass in Westport church

 Notes to Editors

-• Croagh Patrick is a physically demanding pilgrimage.
+- Croagh Patrick is a physically demanding pilgrimage.
 Intending pilgrims should make themselves aware in advance of health and safety information about the mountain.
 Pilgrims should also heed the instructions of stewards, the mountain rescue teams, Order of Malta, and Gardaí.
 While it is a custom for some to make the climb barefoot, pilgrims should come prepared for changeable weather conditions, and are advised to bring suitable warm/waterproof clothing, good footwear, walking stick/staff and water, and to be mindful of the safety of themselves and others.
-See www.mountaineering.ie and http://www.mayomountainrescue.ie/index.php/advice/safety-and-equipment
+See www.mountaineering.ie and click here for more information on the safety and equipment details.

 For media contact: Catholic Communications Office Maynooth: Martin Long 00353 (0) 86 172 7678 and Brenda Drumm 00353 (0) 87 310 4444